talisma-cassoma/rhex-leg/README.md

 # rhex-leg

-The most important mechanical part of the robot is the leg
+"The most important mechanical part of the robot is the leg", said GÖKHAN ORAL on his thesis in partial fulfillment of the requirements for the degree of Master of Science in Mechanical Engineering Department, Middle East Technical University

+## objetif :
+create a mecanism for simulate rhex's leg.
+- rhex uses pc104 board to control the six legs, here i'm just interessed on simulating the legs mechanism, using the low level inteface of Rhexlib, this is why i'm using arduino on my experiences

 ## Mechaninal design
 even if this repo tittle's rhex legs, the references used here for rhex mechecanicals parts where based on X-RHex